Evangelical Reformed Parish, Warsaw

 Evangelical Reformed Parish in Warsaw (in full, Parafia Ewangelicko-Reformowana w Warszawie) is a Polish Reformed church in Warsaw at Aleja Solidarności 76a.

 Assumption parish

 The parish was registered in Leszno in 1776, when a decree from 1525, banning dissenters settling in Mazovia, was withdrawn.
-A year later, the first Reform church (now the headquarters of the Warsaw Chamber Opera) and the rectory was built and designed by Szymon Bogumił Zug.
+A year later, the first Reformed church (now the headquarters of the Warsaw Chamber Opera) and the rectory was built and designed by Szymon Bogumił Zug.

 On October 30, 1866, the construction began of a new church in the Gothic style, designed by architect Adolf Loewe.
 Construction lasted 14 years and on October 24, 1880, the church was dedicated.
 A high tower with a shawl helmet is modelled on the tower of The Cathedral of Our Lady in Freiburg im Breisgau.
 Among the elements that draw attention are the oak pulpit made and designed by Konstanty Wojciechowski (pl).

 In 1881 the parish founded in the Działyński Palace included a hospital, an elementary school, a home for orphans, and a nursing home.